universal-meaning-map/mind-map/README.md

 ## Log (just to give a vague idea of the progress)
 - `13/09/2018`: We've figured out a basic data structure to start.
 Defined in the section above
-- `18/09/2018`: We started exploring the first render: [ipld-mindmap-pts-render](https://github.com/interplanetarymindmap/mind-map)
+- `18/09/2018`: We started exploring the first render _(22/10/2018 edit: We merged two repositories, the render is this repo now)_
 - `21/09/2018`: Documenting node identification.
 Documenting render format.
 - `26/09/2018`: Render shows basic nodes with mock data, nodes are selectable and can be navigated with arrow keys
-- `27/09/2018`: Converting this repo into a React-Create-App and the [ipld-mindmap-pts-render](https://github.com/interplanetarymindmap/mind-map) into a standalone component.
+- `27/09/2018`: Converting this repo into a React-Create-App and the render into a standalone component. _(22/10/2018 edit: We merged two repositories, the render is this repo now)_
 - `30/09/2018`: _Initital deadline reached_ (it's ok)
 - `01/09/2018`: A lot of discussions regarding the way nodes are organized
 - .
 Hierarchical vs lists...